GateNLP/gate-lf-python-data/docs/index.md

-# gate-lf-python-data - A Library for using JSON data from the GATE LearningFramework
+# gate-lf-python-data - A Library for using JSON data from the GATE LearningFramework in Python

 This is a python library that deals with using training files created in "dense JSON format" by the GATE LearningFramework plugin.
 The library is meant to get used by other Python libraries